jjallaire/draftpod/src/components/guide/articles/cardpools.md

 <img src="/images/guide/upload-cardpool.png" width="100%" />
 </p>

-Upload the collection file or CSV for your cardpool, assign the cardpool a name, then click the **Use Cardpool** button.
+Upload the collection file, CSV, or decklist file for your cardpool, assign the cardpool a name, then click the **Use Cardpool** button.
 You are now ready to use your cardpool.

-Note that the cardpool automatically bed saved for use in future drafts.
+Note that the cardpool is automatically saved for use in future drafts.
 Whenever you select the cardpool for play, you'll also be given the opportunity to update it's contents (in the case that you've added or removed cards from the pool):

 <p>
 <img src="/images/guide/update-cardpool.png" width="100%" />
 </p>

 As mentioned above, you aren't required to use Decked Builder or Deckbox when creating your cardpool database.
-Any CSV file that has _id_ (Multiverse ID) and _quantity_ fields (one record per card in your cardpool) can be imported as a cardpool.
+Just about any CSV file exported by a collection manager or a standard MTG decklist file can be imported as a cardpool.
+If you find that the CSV you are importing doesn't work, please [submit an issue](https://github.com/jjallaire/draftpod/issues/new) and we'll try to make it work ASAP.

 ### Storing Cardpools